 Each location is different and has its own rules, own amenities.

-Make sure to review and agree to all the rules before your event, so you don’t have any (bad) surprise!
+Review and agree to all the rules before your event, so you don’t have any (bad) surprise!
 Some are flexible and shall do the maximum to accommodate you, some are less flexible.

 When you organize a reception, food and caterer are a big concern.
 It’s often a major part of your budget that is literally “eaten” during the day of your event.
 You want to make sure the food is fresh and tasty, that the quality is consistent, and also that the catering staff is efficient.